dartwork-repo/dartwork-mpl/README.md

 # dartwork-mpl

-'dartowrk-mpl' is a sophisticated utility collection designed to elevate matplotlib visuals to publication-level elegance with added convenience features.
-Our mission is to make high-quality data visualization accessible and intuitive for researchers, data scientists, and developers alike.
+`dartowrk-mpl` is a sophisticated utility collection designed to elevate matplotlib visuals to publication-level elegance with added convenience features.
+It is being developed to resolve personal inconveniences in visualization using matplotlib and to provide more intuitive customization especially to beginners.